arkency/posts/posts/2017-09-26-why-event-sourcing-basically-requires-cqrs-and-read-models.md

 ```

 The write side of your application, the event-sourced `Product` class is about making changes, keeping track of them, and protecting business rules.

+## Find out more

+Would like to learn more about Event Handlers, Read Models and Event Sourcing?
+Grab a copy of our [Domain-Driven Rails ebook](/domain-driven-rails/)